crimsoncaius/Agentic-Satellite-Actuator/README.md

 The full-stack application interfaces with the Unity game through a socket connection on port **5015**.

+Email me at caiusaaronchew@gmail.com if you want access to the Unity Game, it's not stored here

 ### **Windows:**

 1. Navigate to the Unity game directory: